phoenixframework/phoenix/C_routing.md

 As their names suggest, the `:browser` pipeline prepares for routes which render HTML for a browser.
 The `:api` pipeline prepares for routes which produce data for an api.

-The `:browser` pipeline has three plugs: `plug :accepts, ~w(html)` which defines the request format or formats which will be accepted, `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection, and  `:protect_from_forgery`, which protects form posts from cross site forgery.
+The `:browser` pipeline has four plugs: `plug :accepts, ~w(html)` which defines the request format or formats which will be accepted, `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection, `:fetch_flash` which retrieves any flash messages which may have been set, and  `:protect_from_forgery`, which protects form posts from cross site forgery.

 Currently, the `:api` pipeline only defines `plug :accepts, ~w(json)`.